MicrosoftDocs/CommunityToolkit/docs/maui/views/Popup.md

     {
         var popup = new SimplePopup();

-        // This Popup is be closed automatically after 2 seconds this.ShowPopup(popup, new PopupOptions
+        // This Popup is closed programmatically after 2 seconds this.ShowPopup(popup, new PopupOptions
         {
             CanBeDismissedByTappingOutsideOfPopup = false